cdpierse/transformers-interpret/README.md

 ### Visualizing attributions

 Sometimes the numeric attributions can be difficult to read particularly in instances where there is a lot of text.
 To help with that there is also an inbuilt visualize method that utilizes Captum's in built viz library to create a HTML file highlighting attributions.

-If you are in a notebook call the `visualize()` method will display the visualization in line, otherwise you can pass a filepath in as an argument a html file will be created so you can view the explanation in your browser.
+If you are in a notebook call the `visualize()` method will display the visualization in line, otherwise you can pass a filepath in as an argument and a html file will be created so you can view the explanation in your browser.

 ```python
 cls_explainer.visualize("distilbert_viz.html")